Quick Start

 |

-Manual Download of Installation Packages
+Manual Download of Installation Package

-GSE Edition and Old Edition
+GSE Edition and Legacy Edition

 After downloading, run the run-portable.sh